 In these instances, living in a poorer state means that Congress’s intended safety mechanism, the state floor, fails.
 The people in these communities are, therefore, “doubly disadvantaged” by living in a poor county and a poor state.
 The result is that in affected communities, federal assistance is not reaching the people it needs to reach—our financially disadvantaged and struggling neighbors—as it was intended to by Congress.

 Join us in calling for reforming the AMI calculations that distribute federal investments to correct for this unjust imbalance.
-Help urge Congress to ensure that every American has a fair shot of accessing the tools and resources they need to achieve their American Dream, no matter where they live.

 Contact Us to Add Your Organization’s Name to Our Growing Coalition of Advocates for Rural Income Eligibility Fairness.